Jeff Wayne's Musical Version of The War of the Worlds – The New Generation: 2014 The Final Arena tour

 After the William Rowland and Vera May prologue was moved into a pre-show (with the characters performing among the audience rather than on stage), O'Neill appeared in a new prologue as a 33-year-old Wells, opening the show with a speech about 19th century England during the dying moments of 1899.
 He introduces himself and his work on The War of the Worlds before the on-screen introduction of the Martians.
 Later, just before Act II begins, O'Neill appears again as a 53-year-old Wells, discussing the end of World War I and speaking about the destructive capabilities of humankind.
 O'Neill appears a final time at the end of the show, just before the NASA epilogue, this time as a 79-year-old Wells, elderly and in a wheelchair.
-Set just after the end of World War II, he is dying, but now speaks about the extent of atrocities committed during the recent war, how human beings can, in some shapes and forms, be as destructive as the Martians had been in his novel.
+Set just after the end of World War II, he is dying but now speaks about the extent of atrocities committed during the recent war, how human beings can, in some shapes and forms, be as destructive as the Martians had been in his novel.

 The Final Arena tour ended on 16 December 2014 in Amsterdam.
 Speaking about the last show, Jeff Wayne said, "Bringing The War of the Worlds to life in many of the world's finest arenas has been the most amazing experience for me over the last seven years.
 We've achieved more than we ever thought was possible both musically and technologically.
 However, the time is right to take The War of the Worlds in new directions after the 2014 tour."

 2014 The Final Arena tour dates

 DVD and cinema

 Alive on Stage! at the O2 Arena was recorded and released across cinemas in the UK and Europe in April 2013.
-The War of the Worlds team worked with the distribution company More2Screen, a company that brings special events to cinema.
+The War of the Worlds team worked with the distribution company More2Screen, a company that brings special events to the cinema.
 The recorded show was well received in a series of platform digital screenings in the UK before it transitioned to home entertainment; it was released on DVD in November 2013.
 DVD releases of The Final Arena and 40th Anniversary tours are unlikely to ever come to fruition.